Drassil/git-wiki/wiki/main_page.md

 1. Simply fork/clone [skeleton repo](https://github.com/Drassil/git-wiki-skeleton) or click on "Use this template" button to create your copy of the skeleton project.

-2. Edit _config.yml and other pages as you need and then deploy it on github pages.
+2. Edit _config.yml and other pages as you need and then deploy it on github/gitlab pages.

 **Done**! now wait that your page will be published and you're ready **_to wiki_**!